seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Where should this music be? i'the air or the earth?
 It sounds no more: and sure, it waits upon
 Some god o'the island.
 Sitting on a bank,
-Weeping again the king my father’s wreck,
+Weeping again the king my father's wreck,
 This music crept by me upon the waters,
 Allaying both their fury and my passion
-With its sweet air: thence I have follow’d it,
+With its sweet air: thence I have follow'd it,
 Or it hath drawn me rather.
-But ’tis gone.
+But 'tis gone.
 No, it begins again.

 **ARIEL sings:**